 Conclusion

-Tapioca syrup and cassava syrup, though both derived from cassava and the terms interchangeable, they differ slightly in production, flavor, and applications.
+Tapioca syrup and cassava syrup, though both derived from cassava and the terms interchangeable, differ slightly in production, flavor, and applications.

 Tapioca syrup is made from cassava starch, offering mild sweetness and a clear consistency ideal for desserts and baking.